Risk assessment: Sub-Saharan Africa

 As of 2019, in the South of the Sahara, risk assessment is not yet an institutionalized practice.
 The exposure of human settlements to multiple hazards (hydrological and agricultural drought, pluvial, fluvial and coastal floods) is frequent and requires risk assessments on a regional, municipal, and sometimes individual human settlement scale.
 The multidisciplinary approach and the integration of local and technical-scientific knowledge are necessary from the first steps of the assessment.
-Local knowledge remains unavoidable to understand the hazards that threaten individual communities, the critical thresholds in which they turn into disasters, for the validation of hydraulic models, and in the decision-making process on risk reduction.
+Local knowledge remains unavoidable to understand the hazards that threaten individual communities, the critical thresholds at which they turn into disasters, for the validation of hydraulic models, and in the decision-making process on risk reduction.
 On the other hand, local knowledge alone is not enough to understand the impacts of future changes and climatic variability and to know the areas exposed to infrequent hazards.

-The availability of new technologies and open access information (high resolution satellite images, daily rainfall data) allow assessment today with an accuracy that only 10 years ago was unimaginable.
-The images taken by unmanned vehicle technologies allow to produce very high resolution digital elevation models and to accurately identify the receptors.
+The availability of new technologies and open access information (high-resolution satellite images, daily rainfall data) allow assessment today with an accuracy that only 10 years ago was unimaginable.
+The images taken by unmanned vehicle technologies allow the production of very high-resolution digital elevation models and the accurate identification of the receptors.
 Based on this information, the hydraulic models allow the identification of flood areas with precision even at the scale of small settlements.
-The information on loss and damages and on cereal crop at individual settlement scale allow to determine the level of multi-hazard risk on a regional scale.The multi-temporal high-resolution satellite images allow to assess the hydrological drought and the dynamics of human settlements in the flood zone.
+The information on loss and damages and on cereal crop at individual settlement scale allow to determine the level of multi-hazard risk on a regional scale.
+The multi-temporal high-resolution satellite images allow to assess the hydrological drought and the dynamics of human settlements in the flood zone.

-Risk assessment is more than an aid to informed decision making about risk reduction or acceptance.
+Risk assessment is more than an aid to informed decision-making about risk reduction or acceptance.
 It integrates early warning systems by highlighting the hot spots where disaster prevention and preparedness are most urgent.
 When risk assessment considers the dynamics of exposure over time, it helps to identify risk reduction policies that are more appropriate to the local context.
-Despite these potentials, the risk assessment is not yet integrated into the local planning in the South of the Sahara which, in the best of cases, uses only the analysis of vulnerability to climate change and variability.
+Despite these potentials, the risk assessment is not yet integrated into local planning in the South of the Sahara which, in the best of cases, uses only the analysis of vulnerability to climate change and variability.